FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 ### Recommended Values

-Usage units SHOULD be expressed as a single unit of measure adhering to one of the following three formats.
+UsageUnit SHOULD be expressed as a single unit of measure adhering to one of the following three formats.

 * `<plural-units>` - "GB", "Seconds"
 * `<singular-unit>-<plural-time-units>` - "GB-Hours", "MB-Days"